azhao98/scripts/README.md

 # Assignment 1

+### The script queries and displays all AWS private AMIs that are older than 60 days.

 There are two scripts for this assignment.
 - The first script, a1_ec2.sh runs on an EC2 instance (tested on Linux).
 - The second script, a1.sh runs on a user's local machine (tested on Mac OSX).

-### The script queries and displays all AWS private AMIs that are older than 60 days.
+## Instructions
 For the script that runs on an EC2 instance (a1_ec2.sh), there are a few things that must be done before the script can be run.
 - The EC2 instance must have permissions to read AMIs.
 This can be done by attaching an IAM role to the instance with adequate permissions.
 The AmazonEC2ReadOnlyAccess IAM Permission is enough.
 - The following command needs to be run to copy the script onto the instance: scp -i <pem_file> <script_file> ec2-user@<instance_ip>:/home/ec2-user